julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 See: **[Protective Plants & Boundary Spirits: Folk Herbal Guardians](/protective-plants-boundary-spirits/)** for a deeper look at these powerful allies.

+If you want to go beyond plants and actually build protection that holds, start here: **[Herbal Rituals for Protecting Your Home](/home-protection-herbal-rituals-guide/)**.

 Want to guard your inner space as well?

 Explore: **[Top Witchy Plants to Grow Indoors](/witchy-plants-to-grow-indoors/)**.